nic0michael/RabbitMQProducerMicroservice/readme.md

 # RabbitMQ Queue Producer SpringBoot Microservice

+## This project is an example of a Microservice built from the Industry Best Practices.
+This includes TDD, BDD, and Unique Design Pattern for Microservices, as well as the installation of various Dockerized servers used to work with this project.

 This Project offers a sample SpringBoot project to send messages to a RabbitMQ servers Queue using code built using best practices

 Here a Cloud Ready project is provided to run on Amazon (AWS),Microsoft Azure, Google Cloud Platform (GCP).
 This project is delivered as a WAR file, so that it can also be run on Tomcat

+After reading this page have a look at the project documentation page in section 3 below

 ## 1. Features
   * This Project is built using a Design Pattern developed for better Microservices